-What happened to the lost colony of Roanoke Island, one of England's earliest bids at settlement in North America, and its missing inhabitants?
+What happened to the lost colony of Roanoke Island, one of England's earliest attempts to settle in North America, and its missing inhabitants?
 No one knows — but they do have some fascinating guesses.

 The story of the lost colony of Roanoke is one of history’s most famous mysteries for a reason.
 It has pirates, shipwrecks, skeletons, hoaxes, family drama, and an enduring question that has puzzled 400 years of historians…

 The year is 1587.
 Under the rule of Queen Elizabeth I, England is strong and prosperous.
 Shakespeare writes in London’s taverns, Sir Francis Drake leads daring raids against the Spanish, and an increasingly literate and urban population turns its eyes to a new frontier: the Americas.

 Among those attracted to the promise of the New World was John White, a gentleman artist and mapmaker with a passion for new lands.
 He had already been to North America once — though the experience was so harrowing that many were astonished he wanted to return.

 Three years before the voyage of the famous “lost colony” of Roanoke, White had been the artist for the ill-fated 1585 expedition of Sir Ralph Lane, a mission so badly executed that it was a miracle anyone returned.

 White had been aboard the Tiger when it ran aground on a rocky North Carolina sandbar and destroyed most of its food supplies in the process.